Resource Guarding in a 8 month old Cane Corso

 So we though we was doing good, then yesterday he chewed a metal bbq blood everywhere we was cleaning him up he knew we was helping but that day he wasn’t him self tired un well, my boyfriend entered the kitchen and if he is at the door and you try to open he won’t move if you push him out way he will growl.
 My boy friend walked passed him near door stroked him and he bite him quite bad !!
 We now don’t know what to do ??????

 We are trying to be the pack leader trying to show dominance around the resource guarding but it’s like he is one dog then another dog could he have mental issues because he never shows aggression to anyone and when he does it to us it’s like after he forgets what his done comes over tries licking you and being all sorry !!
 Need serious help I love him so much and don’t want to get rid of him but I don’t want to be scared of my own dog!

 Cydney United Kingdom

-Keep in mind no species on the planet raises youngsters either of these ways (might is right or all positive all the time), and if they did, their youngsters would either all be in therapy for the rest of their lives, dead or in jail.
+Keep in mind no species on the planet raises youngsters either of these ways (might is right or ‘All Positive/Force-Free’ all the time), and if they did, their youngsters would either all be in therapy for the rest of their lives, dead or in jail.